 This weekend is a rare opportunity to explore different methods which cultivate this precious motivation of great compassion.

 This retreat will be a combination of teachings, meditations, and discussions.
 You will also have an opportunity to request advice about your practice.
 The retreat is suitable for beginners as well as the more experienced students who aim to deepen their meditation experience.

 About Venerable Mary Reavey

-She is very experienced and skilled teacher.
-Born in Scotland, and led by a love of adventure and trekking, Mary Reavey was a staff nurse when she first encountered Buddhism at Kopan Monastery in Nepal in 1978.
-Mary attended a month long course taught by FPMT Founder Lama Thubten Yeshe and Lama Zopa Rinpoche who emphasised the importance of meditation and taking complete responsibility for your own actions and their effects.
+Born in Dundee, Scotland, Mary was a Staff Nurse when she first encountered Buddhism at Foundation for the Preservation of the Mahayana Tradition’s mother monastery -Kopan -in Nepal in 1978.
+It was her love of adventure and trekking that led her to Kopan.
+Mary attended a month-long course taught by Lama Yeshe and Lama Zopa who emphasized the importance of meditation and taking complete responsibility for your own actions and their effects.

-In 2001 Mary took ordination as a nun with Lama Zopa Rinpoche, then taught meditation and Buddhist philosophy at Jamyang Buddhist Centre Leeds, Buddhist centres in Preston, Liverpool, and at Armley Prison, Dumfries Prison, Leeds General Infirmary, St. James’ Hospital and Wheatfields Hospice – where she held regular meditation sessions until 2012.
+In 2001 Mary took ordination as a nun with Lama Zopa Rinpoche, then taught meditation and Buddhist philosophy at Jamyang Buddhist Centre Leeds, Buddhist centers in Preston, Liverpool, and at Armley Prison, Dumfries Prison, Leeds General Infirmary, St. James’ Hospital and Wheatfields Hospice, where she held regular meditation sessions until 2012.

-Over the years Ven Mary has undertaken and led many meditation retreats.
+Over the years Venerable Mary Reavey has undertaken and led many meditation retreats.
 She completed a one-year solitary retreat in 2014 and another three-month retreat in 2015.
 She continues to regularly teach at Jamyang Buddhist Centre Leeds, Jamyang Liverpool and in York.
-Ven Mary has recently moved to Jedburgh in order to live nearer to Land of Joy Retreat Centre where she regularly leads retreats.
+Ven Mary has recently moved to Jedburgh in order to live nearer to the Land of Joy Retreat Centre where she regularly leads retreats.